SmartPlastic/Docs/docs/content/home/faq.rst

   **prefered method** of communication, as we would be able to assist you directly by sending you links or files troughout the TeamSpeak client, talk with you hassle-free and more.
 Mail us using the email adress named above and we'll make you an appointment with one of our devs.
-Conntect to ``ts.smartplastic.eu`` and wait until you are moved to a channel by one of our staff members.
+After making sure that you have the latest TeamSpeak version installed (or at least ``≥3.1.6``), conntect to the server with the nickname ``SmartPlastic`` (add this instead of an IP or hostname when prompted) and wait until you are moved to a channel by one of our staff members.